 Pirates of Eight address: 2nd Street and Atlantic Avenue, Virginia Beach VA.
 Pirates of Eight phone number: 757-417-7272.Pirates of Eight website: www.piecesofeight.com.

-It's small and a bit cheesy, but Virginia Beach Amusement Park is those traveling carnivals you remember from your childhood.
-Their Skyscraper ride takes you 165 feet at 65 mph, and they have a family log flume ride plus several kiddie rides and a variety of carnival type games.
-And it's on Atlantic Avenue and 15th, just a hop and skip from the beach.
+It's small and a bit cheesy, but Atlantic Fun Park is like one of those traveling carnivals you remember from your childhood, including the Flipping Action Arm Ride, the Gravitron, and the Sling Shot.
+They also have kiddie rides and a kiddie train, plus a Mid-Way.
+And the park is on Atlantic Avenue and 15th, just a hop and skip from the beach.

-Wednesday deals: June 22-Aug 31, ride from 1 pm-6 pm for only $14.95.
+Wednesday deals: Mid-June through the end of August, you can often ride from 1 pm-6 pm for a discounted rate.
 Discounted day passes are available at the Harris Teeter grocery store on 28th and Arctic Avenue, and at Holiday Stores on 12th, 20th, 29th and Atlantic Ave.

 Hunt Club Farm

 This 23-acre, family-owned petting farm featuring goats, sheep, llamas, bunnies, pigs, donkeys, and a miniature cow, as well as turkeys, chickens, and peacocks.
 It's open 7 days a week, April through December.
-They charge $3 per person for the petting farm, ages 3 and up.
+They charge $4 per person for the petting farm, ages 3 and up, and $5 for pony rides.
 For details, go to www.huntclubfarm.com.

 Adam Thoroughgood House